floalex/ls-301/postit/README.md

   Create a new category model-backed form, with validations.
   You'll need to add a route, create controller/actions and view templates.
   Extract the post into post partial.

+  Since both the new category and post forms display validation errors, extract that bit of template code to a partial, so you can reuse that logic
+  * pass the obj object for different objects